aws-samples/amazon-sagemaker-predictive-maintenance-deployed-at-edge/README.md

 1) Choose Machine Learning  --> Add a machine learning resource <br/>
 2) Name your model **xgboost-model** <br/>
 3) For Model source, choose  Upload a Model from S3 <br/>
-4) Navigate to your S3 bucket and go to the exact sub folder until you find model.tar.gz <br/>
+4) Navigate to your S3 bucket --> folder xgb --> sagemaker-xgboost-* --> output.
+Click  model.tar.gz <br/>
 5) For local path enter **/greengrass-machine-learning/xgboost/** (This path has already been entered in your lambda function and must match)
-6) In Lambda Function Affiliations, select your Lambda function and click **Update**
+6) In Lambda Function Affiliations, select your Lambda function.
+Choose the permission ‘Read and Write access’ , click **Save**

 Greengrass will now copy your model.tar.gz file to this local folder and untar the model artifacts.
 By associating your Lambda function with this local model path, the Lambda function knows to look in the Greengrass core to unpickle the model object and make predict calls to the model when triggered.